bbauska/JS-svg/README.md

 });
 </pre>

-The canvas should now be flooded with feTurbulence.
-What we'll do next is shine a light on it, specifically an feDiffuseLighting primitive with a nested feDistantLight node as the lighting type.
-This second node we can create directly after the diffuse lighting primitive, using SvJs method chaining.
+<p>The canvas should now be flooded with feTurbulence.
+What we'll do next
+is shine a light on it, specifically an feDiffuseLighting primitive with a nested feDistantLight node as the lighting type.
+This second node we can create directly after the diffuse lighting primitive, using SvJs method chaining.</p>

 <pre>
 // <i>Shine diffuse lighting on the turbulence.</i>